phenobarbital/NavConfig/README.md

 APP_NAME=My App
 ```

-Then, in your code, call navconfig "config" object, and start getting your environment variables inside your application.
+Navconfig exposes a "config" object to retrieve your environment variables inside your application.

 ```python
 from navconfig import config